pewresearch/prc-block-library/README.md

 npx @wordpress/create-block -t ./.template
 ```

-This will start a new block scaffold, and prompt you first with choosing a variant.
+This will start a new block scaffold and prompt you to chose a variant.

 ![Block Variants](.docs/block-variants.png)

 The variants are:

- - `default` - Our typical block, this block comes pre-configured with innerblocks and richtext should you need it.
+ - `default` - Our typical block, this block comes pre-configured with `useInnerBlocks` and `<RichText/>` should you need it.
 This block uses a render.php file to render the block dynamically on the frontend.
  - `dynamic` - A dynamic block is a default block that needs the functionality of a PHP class to render the block AND/or registering data models, rest endpoints, additional server side functionality.
 This block uses a `render_callback` function to render the block dynamically on the frontend.
  - `static` - A block that uses static data to render content.
 This is primarily intended for primitive block types.
 This saves content as html directly to the database.
  - `coreBlock` - A modification to or extension of a core block.
 Adding attributes, context, new controls, or new styles to a core block should use this variant.